codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * **Cluster with existing Argo CD**
   If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
-  This installation option for GitOps requires additional configuration both to the native Argo CD instance and to the Argo CD instance deployed by Codefresh to prevent naming and tracking conflicts across resources.
+  This installation option for GitOps requires additional configuration to prevent naming and tracking conflicts across resources both to the native Argo CD instance and to the Argo CD instance deployed by Codefresh.

 Choose the installation option that best aligns with your specific requirements and current environment setup.